150+ Rare Words in English

 Histrionic

-Her histrionic response to the minor inconvenience left everyone around her feeling both amused and exasperated.
+Her histrionic reaction to a minor inconvenience amused and annoyed everyone.

 29.